 Plain English Breakdown

-This act gives the magistrate judge of the Fourteenth Judicial District Court permission to oversee specialty court programs and handle related felony cases, subject to approval by the en banc judges.
+This act gives the magistrate judge of the Fourteenth Judicial District Court permission to oversee specialty court programs and handle related felony cases, with approval from other judges.

 What This Bill Does